flounderK/ctf-environment/README.md

 ### Cutter
 [cutter](https://github.com/rizinorg/cutter) is a gui frontend for [radare2](https://github.com/radareorg/radare2), another tool for reverse engineering binaries.

+### Pyenv (optional, not installed by default)
+[pyenv](https://github.com/pyenv/pyenv) removes the limitations of using ubuntu's default python installation.
+The version of `pip` available through `apt` is out of date, and typically restricts the versions of some packages that you can install.
+By using pyenv, the global version of python for the system won't interfere with the version of python for your user, and vis versa.
+So upgrading packages through pip won't break any part of your system.
+As an added bonus, `pip3` no longer requires `sudo`.

 ### Much more
 A lot of basic utilities that make ctf much easier to approach.
 Also a few edits to your `PATH` that make tools accessible from the command line.